 - Nkom monitors parts of Norges Televisjon's licence; Norges Televisjon has constructed the digital television network in Norway.
 The construction was completed for the entire country in December 2009.

-Nkom monitors the television companies' compliance with their obligation to ensure that the telecommunications networks are as sound as possible, and can resist data attacks and the effects of extreme weather.
+Nkom monitors the telecommunications companies' compliance with their obligation to ensure that the telecommunications networks are as sound as possible, and can resist data attacks and the effects of extreme weather.

 - Nkom provides subsidies for equipment and installations to improve the robustness of the networks.